 Get an overview of when and how you apply for admission to a master's degree programme at the University of Copenhagen.

-Deadline for applications for master’s degree programmes
+Application deadline for master’s degree programmes

 Application deadlines for the individual master's degree programmes may vary.
 Some programmes admit students twice a year, while others only in September.